 Then I started having anxiety and total panic type fear.
 I felt like I was locked in this prison of my bed and may never get out.
 The TV and Facebook were getting really boring and old and I would lay there and stare out a window and cry half the day.
 I was terrified for my life.
 I began to tell myself that this is hell and at least it isn't as bad as the real hell that I might land in, if I took my life!

 Soon I became very depressed and wanted off this planet pretty bad, but at the same time I really didn't want to die.
 I just wanted to be out of my circumstances that I woke up to every day.

-I tried taking extra steroids to prevent the crisis' that were taking place, as I was having at least two a week for three weeks straight.
+I tried taking extra steroids to prevent the crisis' that were taking place, as I was having at least one to two a week for three weeks straight.
 I could not even stress dose.
 Something went wrong with my body and extra steroids were causing me to have more anxiety.
-If I got low cortisol, I also got anxiety, so it seemed no matter what I did, I was dealing with alot of anxiety and on top of that the real fear of living like this, locked in my bed for life.
+If I got low cortisol, I also got anxiety, so it seemed no matter what I did, I was dealing with a lot of anxiety and on top of that the real fear of living like this, locked in my bed for life.